The Latest: Trump is in Saudi Arabia on the first leg of his 4-day Mideast trip

 Hussein Ibish, an analyst at the Washington-based Arab Gulf States Institute, said Saudi Arabia’s economic development projects at home means the kingdom wants peace across the region.

-American and Saudi flags are lining the streets in Saudi Arabia’s capital ahead of Trump’s arrival, along with a noticeable security presence in Riyadh of all American-made police cars.
+American and Saudi flags lined the streets in Saudi Arabia’s capital ahead of Trump’s arrival, along with a noticeable security presence in Riyadh of all American-made police cars.

 At a “Media Oasis” set up for journalists, giant video screens showed off Saudi construction projects like its futuristic NEOM city and its hosting of the 2034 FIFA World Cup.
 A mobile McDonald’s sat in the parking lot, still shuttered.